MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

         -   Make private – Only the owner can access the file, all shares are removed.

         -   Remove a collaborator – Remove a specific collaborator from the file.

+        - Reduce public access - Set Publicly available files to be available only with a shared link.

     -   Quarantine